 4) Removing Performance Bottlenecks

-Now, Airbnb’s proofing and approvals are completed in Wrike.
+Take Wrike’s proofing and approvals process, for example.
 When a document is marked with changes, the freelancer is automatically notified.
-He or she addresses these changes directly in Wrike, and then uploads the updated file.
-The stakeholder is alerted the ball is back in their court.
+They address these changes directly in Wrike, and then upload the updated file.
+The stakeholder is alerted so the ball is back in their court.
 Edits are easily tracked, necessary changes are made, and all communication and files are kept in a single place.